BioplatformsAustralia/dockercompose-bpa-ckan/README.md

 - https://github.com/bioplatformsaustralia/ckan-galleries
 - https://github.com/bioplatformsaustralia/ckanext-scheming

+# Upgrading SOLR from v5 to v8

+If you were previously using this development environment with the older BPA SOLR container with spatial support, you'll need to remove the older named volume used for storing the SOLR cache

+`docker volume ls`

+The output should include the old volume, with something similar to:

+        DRIVER    VOLUME NAME
+        ...
+        local     dockercompose-bpa-ckan_solr28
+        ...

+Run the following command to remove

+`docker volume rm dockercompose-bpa-ckan_solr28`

+Run the following command to rebuild the SOLR indexes once you've brought the docker-compose up

+`docker exec -it dockercompose-bpa-ckan_ckan /bin/bash`

+then

+`/docker-entrypoint.sh ckan -c /etc/ckan/default/ckan.ini search-index rebuild -r`

 # Other organisations using CKAN

 Pretty much every major government, and almost every Australian state government.